• Skip to primary navigation

 Kaffir lime leaves are the leaves from the kaffir lime plant, a shrub that is common in Southeast Asia.
 The fruit and leaves are used extensively in Southeast Asian cuisine and its essential oil is used in perfumery.
 The top of the thick leaves is glossy and deep green, while the underside is porous and pale, matte green.

-The leaves grow in pairs and grown in a double leaf formation, which means two leaves grow on either side of the steam and appear to mirror each other.
+The leaves grow in pairs in a double leaf formation, which means two leaves grow on either side of the stem and appear to mirror each other.
 There is a prominent central vein and the tips of the leaves can be slightly rounded or very pointed.

 What Do Kaffir Lime Leaves Taste Like?